 All interlocking pieces fit only one way.
 The no-bean censor of the hopper depends on a proper fit and the machine will not turn on if the hopper is empty or doesn't fit.

-Some of the features that the OXO burr coffee grinder boasts just can't be found in grinders that share its price point, while others provide more consistency or versatility for the same cost or less.
+Some of the features that the OXO on conical burr coffee grinder boasts just can't be found in grinders that share its price point, while other electric burr grinders provide more consistency or versatility for the same cost or less.

-The Capresso Infinity is not only more affordable, generally speaking, but it does a better job of grinding fine enough for most espresso and Turkish coffee brewing methods.
+The Capresso Infinity is not only more affordable, generally speaking, but it does a better job of grinding for fine enough for espresso coffee and Turkish coffee brewing methods.

 Its interlocking bin also contains stray grinds better than the OXO.
-There's nothing digital about this grinder and it doesn't allow as many adjustments as others, but it's solid and straightforward.
+There's nothing digital about this coffee mill and it doesn't allow as many adjustments as others, but it's solid and straightforward.

 This grinder matches the Oxo's digital interface and programmable settings, but minus the built-in scale.